A Christmas Invasion: Wickedly fun "Better Watch Out" defies expectations

-One should avoid the trailer of “Better Watch Out,” even though the way it is cut together doesn’t ruin all of the surprises, but this is certainly a film that rewards audiences knowing as little as possible.
+One should avoid the trailer of “Better Watch Out,” even though the way it is cut together doesn’t ruin all of the surprises, but this is certainly a film that rewards audiences who go in knowing as little as possible.
 The first half spends time setting up Luke’s puppy love toward the cool but responsible Ashley and planting little details like Luke’s sleepwalking habits and Ashley’s arachnophobia.
 Then, around the half-hour mark, writer-director Chris Peckover and co-writer Zack Kahn change gears with one deviously twisted curveball and laugh in our faces, completely upending expectations and then strangling those expectations with twinkle lights.
 As the carnage gets turned up, director Peckover knows exactly what to show and what to cut away from.

 Australian star-in-the-making Olivia DeJonge is engaging, bright, relatable, resourceful and tough as Ashley, and she and fellow Aussie Ed Oxenbould (quite the hoot as bespectacled pal Garrett who wastes no time rummaging through Luke’s parents’ medicine cabinet for OxyContin and offering Luke his brother’s weed) work together again after playing siblings in M. Night Shyamalan’s “The Visit.”
 Directed to act precocious with a false swagger that still intentionally rings boyish, the angelic-faced, voice-cracking Levi Miller (also Australian) toys with his role as “The Boy Who Wouldn’t Grow Up” in 2015’s “Pan” and commands attention as Luke.
 Without getting into the weeds about his character, it is alarming how much Miller is up to the task, selling every line and difficult act that's asked of a 15-year-old actor with only one other major film under his belt.
 Rounding out the cast, Patrick Warburton and Virginia Madsen are hilariously acerbic in their five minutes’ worth of screen time.